Days0fThnder/platform-exercise/userAuthFender/README.md

  1. From the Docker hub download the latest image of mysql. <i>(cli: ```$ docker pull mysql```)</i>
  2. From your docker dashboard you will be able to start the image. <i>(cli: ``` $ docker run --name mysql ```)</i>

-#### mySql dbms client
+#### mysql dbms client

-1. I recommend using DBMS client GUI to connect to the mysql docker image, I used [mySql Workbench](https://www.mysql.com/products/workbench/).
+1. I recommend using a DBMS client GUI to connect to the mysql docker image, I used [mySql Workbench](https://www.mysql.com/products/workbench/).
-Once your DBMS client is downloaded and installed the connection details of the image can be found in the docker dashboard under "Containers / Apps" and clicking on the running mysql container and clicking on the "Inspect" tab.
+Once your DBMS client is downloaded and installed, the connection details of the image can be found in the docker dashboard under "Containers / Apps" and clicking on the running mysql container and clicking on the "Inspect" tab.

 2. Once connected to the docker image.
 You can take a dump of the schema by using the file stored in the resources directory of the project ```<yourPath>/resources/static/userFender.sql```.